boazsegev/plezi/README.md

 # Anorexic

-A thin, lightweight, barebones, ruby alternative to rails (ROR)... so thin, it's anorexic!
+A thin, lightweight, barebones, mutli-threaded Ruby alternative to Rails (ROR) and Sinatra frameworks... so thin, it's anorexic!

 The philosophy is simple - pristine, simple and dedicated gems for each functionality allow for a custom made framework that is exactly the right size during runtime.

-Anorexic is the pristine, simple and dedicated DSL that will make your web app respond like it's on steroids.

-It's a barebones DLS running WEBrick... if you want something (Thin, HAML, anythin), you will have to plug it in or hard-code it yourself...
+Anorexic is a barebones DLS that can run with or without Rack and offers single-port as well as multi-port service for basic and advanced web services alike.

-...and since it's all pure ruby, it's as easy as it gets.
+...and since it's all pure Ruby, it's as easy as it gets.

 ## Installation